-Southern Utah has to be one of the most incredible areas in the American Southwest with its endless canyons, bright orange rock, and unique formations carved by water.
-Some of it is just inexplicable with its colors and shapes and looks like nothing else on planet Earth.
+Southern Utah is simply one of the best areas in the American Southwest with its canyons, bright orange rock, and unique formations.

 In Utah, you’ll see an overwhelming amount of options for camping, hiking, biking, canyoning, kayaking, etc. Unless you can spend months here, you’ll have to make some heart-breaking decisions between which parks to see and which to skip.
 Some, like Zion and Bryce are mega famous and will be packed with people, and others, like Grand Staircase-Escalante, you just might get all to yourself.

-Zion is one of the most popular national parks in the United States and a pretty impressive must-do on your southwestern road trip.
-It’s a large park with a popular main canyon which features Angels Landing, The Narrow, and Observation Point, plus a bunch of short and easy hikes if you’re low on time.
+Zion is one of the most popular national parks in the United States and a must-do on your southwestern road trip.

 The main park is accessed by park shuttles that start running around sunrise and end around sunset.
 They change depending on time of year so check here before making plans.
 I stayed near Zion for two nights and hiked the Watchman Trail, Observation Point, and Upper Emerald Falls and enjoyed all of them.
 Sadly, The Narrows was closed due to too much water, but that is one of Zion’s most popular hikes and I was sad to miss it.

 I had visited Zion 10 years prior and did the Angels Landing Hike.
-Even back then, with far fewer visitors, it was a pretty hectic trail with the narrow drop-offs and hand chains, though it was incredibly beautiful.
-This time, I did Observation Point instead which is an 8-mile trail that actually looks down on Angels Landing.
+Even back then, with far fewer visitors, it was a hectic trail with the narrow drop-offs and hand chains, though the ending view is breathtaking.
+As an alternative, Observation Point instead is an 8-mile trail that looks down on Angels Landing and provides an epic view.
 More on that here.